 - High chairs

 Remember baby and child equipment may be limited or need pre-booking

-The Superior Rooms, apartments and Contessa Francesca have kitchenettes for self-catering, and there’s a shop on site selling limited ingredients.
-If you’ve booked bed and breakfast, you’ll find some child-friendly options (cereal, yoghurt, cakes) in the morning buffet.
-Note that bed-and-breakfast rates are not available in the Classic Apartments and Contessa Francesca, which are available as weekly self-catering rentals only
+For self-catering, Superior Rooms, apartments and Contessa Francesca have kitchenettes.
+There’s an on-site shop selling limited ingredients.
+If you’ve booked B&B, you’ll find some child-friendly breakfast options (cereal, yoghurt, cakes).
+Note that bed-and-breakfast rates are not available in the Classic Apartments and Contessa Francesca, which are available as weekly self-catering rentals only.

 Kids Activities on site:

 - Outdoor pool